EXPERIENCED BERGEN COUNTY LAW FIRM PROVIDES STRONG ADVOCACY DURING EQUITABLE DISTRIBUTION OF MARITAL PROPERY

 In New Jersey, the process of dividing a couple’s assets in divorce is known as the “equitable distribution” of marital property.
-Importantly, equitable does not necessarily mean equal, and there are a number of reasons why one spouse could have a legitimate claim to more than half of the couple’s marital assets during their divorce.
+Importantly, “equitable” does not necessarily mean “equal,” and there are several reasons why one spouse could have a legitimate claim to more or less than half of the couple’s marital assets during their divorce.

-In order to ensure that you receive not only your fair share of marital property, but the specific assets you desire to keep following your divorce, it is critical to have experienced legal representation on your side.
-Even if your divorce does not end up in court (as is usually the case), you will still need an experienced advocate who can negotiate on your behalf and effectively assert your right to an “equitable” share of your marital estate.
-The equitable distribution process inherently involves some give-and-take, but with the right legal representation, you can feel confident knowing that you have protected your property rights as much as possible.
+To ensure that you receive not only your fair share of marital property, but the specific assets you desire to keep following your divorce, it is critical to have experienced legal representation on your side.
+Even if your divorce does not end up in court, you will still need an experienced advocate who can negotiate on your behalf and effectively assert your right to an equitable share of your marital estate.
+The equitable distribution process may ultimately involve some give and take, but with the right legal representation, you can feel confident knowing that you have protected your property rights as much as possible.

 When dividing assets in a New Jersey divorce, one of the first steps is understanding which assets are subject to distribution.
 Any assets that qualify as “separate property” will remain with their current owner, while the couple’s shared assets, or “marital property,” will need to be divided consistent with the principles of equitable distribution.

 So, what qualifies as “separate property”?
 As a general rule, any assets that one spouse owned prior to the marriage will remain separate, and assets acquired by one spouse through gift or inheritance will be treated as separate property as well.
 However, there are numerous exceptions that can convert previously separate assets into marital property – presenting one of the earliest challenges in the equitable division process.

 Depending upon whether they qualify as marital or separate property, examples of assets that may be subject to distribution in divorce include:

 - Residential homes owned or lived in during the marriage

 - Vacation homes

 - Checking and Savings accounts